 One of the main ways you can get sued personally is by getting in a car accident and seriously insuring someone.
 You do have auto insurance coverage for this, but if you get a judgment that is higher than your coverage, they go after your assets.

 Umbrella insurance provides coverage in that case, above the limit your auto policy provides.
 So say your car insurance covers you for 250K, but you also have an umbrella policy for 2mil..then you are covered up to 2mil.
 And fyi…you must specifically attach your vehicle to your umbrella policy.

 Furthermore, umbrella can do the same for your rental properties.
 Like with your car, you list all the properties on the umbrella policy.
 If you get sued, the policy covers you after your rental property coverage gets maxed out.

 Couple of things to note, however.
 The umbrella policy will require you to have the highest limits available on your primary auto and rental policies…so you may have to augment that existing coverage (and pay more there).

 Also, some umbrella policies will limit the number of rental properties they will cover.
 So once your property portfolio grows, you may be forced into the LLC approach.

 Asset protection from your business activities

-I figure I may as well round the bases and also mention that you should be concerned about asset protection if you work as an independent contractor, freelancer or unincorporated business.
+I figure I may as well round the bases and also mention that you should be concerned about asset protection if you work as an independent contractor, freelancer, or unincorporated business.

-The way you would protect your assets from any of your business activity would be to create an entity for your business.
+The way you would protect your assets from any of your business activities would be to create an entity for your business.
 You might also use an LLC or even an Inc. I personally have an “S-Corp” Inc.

 When you have an entity for your business, just like for the business of your real estate, you “silo” that activity to be within the LLC.
 This way, if you get sued, it’s really your entity that gets sued.